 Entice your users to migrate by posting tidbits or cool new features you have on your new community platform.
 This might be as simple as doing “New Feature Friday” every week until you officially move, or after you’ve moved, start sharing a weekly round-up of the coolest/most interesting posts from your new community in your old community until you’ve gotten most of your members to join.

 Whew!
 You’ve made it this far into the process, and you might be feeling overwhelmed.
 If so, it’s time to take another look at those goals you created.
 You’re doing the best thing for your community members and your organization.
 You’re almost all set up in your new community platform.

 Ever have a good conversation with someone you couldn’t see, hadn’t met and didn’t know anything about?
 Probably not.
 The same goes for your community – try to get your users to complete their profiles as soon as possible.

 Facebook or LinkedIn has a leg up here because users already have their profile information and photo set when they join the group, so you’ll have to do a little catch-up work if you’re moving them from social media.
 (Ask your community provider if you can have members import their profiles from social media.)

 Tip: Automate your asks

-Try getting members to complete their profiles using automated emails.
-Your community platform hopefully has a way to automatically communicate with new members based on certain actions.
-For example, when they’ve clicked “submit” to register for your new community, you could trigger an automatic email or series of emails that encourage them to get more involved…and fill out their member profiles.
+Try getting users to complete their profiles using automated emails.
+Your community platform hopefully has a way to automatically communicate with new users based on certain actions.
+For example, when they’ve clicked “submit” to register for your new community, you could trigger an automatic email or series of emails that encourage them to get more involved…and fill out their community member profiles.

 15. Organize Programming

-To keep members coming back to your new community, create a content schedule.
+To keep users coming back to your new community, create a content schedule.
 Work in tandem with your community manager to create those regular occasions to engage.

 You could try some of these ideas: